MalTheLegend104/WallOS/documentation/General/testing.md

 ### [Virtualbox](https://www.virtualbox.org/wiki/VirtualBox)
 Virtualbox is a very well-developed and tested virtual machine written by Oracle.
-- Supports a wide amount of customization
+- Supports a wide amount of customization.
 - More user-friendly interface than QEMU and Bochs.
 - It is harder to get the proper setup to emulate a "normal" x86_64 system, since you have to go through and enable/disable certain features.
 - While it *can* be used from the command line, it's more cumbersome to set up this way than either bochs or QEMU.